 The first update will be for LinkedIn product pages and businesses will be able to collect customer data via lead generation forms, a great thing for those looking to boost their ROI through lead generation tactics.

-Additionally, LinkedIn has tweaked their community tab to now allow features where employees can create their very own content with help from a specialized tool.
+Additionally, LinkedIn has tweaked its community tab to now allow features where employees can create their very own content with help from a specialized tool.
 Lastly, LinkedIn stories will now have a swipe option, helping businesses and marketing teams enhance blog referral traffic.

 Microsoft Bing Makes its Site More Visually Appealing